laravel/docs/passport.md

 #### JSON API

 Passport also includes a JSON API for managing authorized access tokens.
-You may pair this with your own frontend to offer your users a dashboard for managing authorized access tokens.
-Below, we'll review all of the API endpoints for managing authorized access tokens.
+You may pair this with your own frontend to offer your users a dashboard for managing access tokens.
 For convenience, we'll use [Axios](https://github.com/mzabriskie/axios) to demonstrate making HTTP requests to the endpoints.
 The JSON API is guarded by the `web` and `auth` middleware; therefore, it may only be called from your own application.
-It is not able to be called from an external source.

 #### `GET /oauth/tokens`